Mediation analysis with unmeasured confounding between parallel mediators and outcome: Introduction

-In this paper, we propose a strategy to address the mediator selection issue in the presence of unmeasured mediator-outcome confounding within a linear structural equation outcome model.
-Given the shared confounding structure, we introduce a latent factor model for mediators after excluding the effects of observed treatment and covariates.
-A crucial aspect of our approach involves calculating the linear projection of the unmeasured confounder on the residual of regressing the mediators on the treatment and observed covariates.
-The constructed projection variable can be seen as a pseudo proxy variable for the unmeasured confounding, enabling us to address the mediator selection challenge.
+In this paper, we develop a mediation framework in the presence of shared unmeasured confounding between parallel mediators and the outcome.
+Specifically, we introduce a linear outcome model and a latent factor model for parallel mediators after excluding the effects of observed treatment and covariates.
+A crucial aspect of our analysis involves calculating the linear projection of the unmeasured confounder on the residual of regressing the parallel mediators on the treatment and observed covariates.
+The constructed projection variable can be seen as a pseudo proxy variable for the unmeasured confounding, enabling us to address both the mediation effect identification and the mediator selection challenge without external proxies.
 We replace the unmeasured confounder with the pseudo proxy variable within the outcome model and develop an adaptive lasso type procedure for estimation.
-Importantly, our use of projection eliminates the need for external proxies and leads to the formulation of an identification condition based on this constructed proxy variable.
 In situations involving a univariate unmeasured confounder, our approach enables identification when only one mediator model contains nonlinear terms of baseline covariates or interactions between treatment and covariates.
-This contrasts with previous methods that essentially require each mediator model to meet such restrictions.
-Under certain regularity conditions, we demonstrate the selection consistency of the resulting estimates and the asymptotic normality of the estimates for nonzero parameters.
-Lastly, we propose a two-step procedure for consistently selecting active mediation pathways.
-This approach obviates the need to test composite null hypotheses for each mediator, as required by many existing methods.
+This contrasts with previous methods that require each mediator model to meet such restrictions.
+We also demonstrate the selection consistency of the resulting estimates and the asymptotic normality of the estimates for nonzero parameters.
+Lastly, we propose a procedure that can consistently select active mediation pathways with large probability.

-The remainder of this paper is organized as follows.
-In Section~\ref{notation}, we introduce notations, assumptions and the proposed model, and we also establish the identifiability result.
-Section~\ref{estimation} outlines a partially penalized estimation procedure and investigates the theoretical properties of our proposed estimator.
-We present extensive numerical studies in Section~\ref{sec:simulation}, followed by an analysis of the mouse obesity data using our approach in Section~\ref{DATA_ANA}.
-We conclude with a discussion in Section~\ref{discuss}.
-Proofs of theorems and corollaries are provided in the supplementary material.